Gold Coast Suns

 One supporter who did manage to bypass the snow for the season was mining magnate Joe Gutnik.
 In the wake of Hawthorn's rejection of the Demons, the billionaire took control of the board and donated $3 million of his own money to help ease the club's financial problems.
 He reinvigorated it with the face of the wealthy establishment that defined its past glories.
 Gutnik was arrogant, outspoken and precisely what the club needed.

 By 2000, Gutnik had steered the club to a grand final.
 It was then that infighting started tearing the club apart.
 An accountant named Szondy argued that he could do a better job and Gutnik was given the boot.
 Sadly, it seemed that balancing books and increasing the popularity of a football club were different skills entirely and Szondy's promises came to nothing.
 The club fell to the bottom of the ladder, the infighting continued and the small crowds got even smaller.

 Faced with financial ruin, the club decided its future lay in China.
 It then cooked up some kind of scheme that involved sending players on a walk along the Great Wall and pitching the club to Chinese sponsors.
 Unfortunately, Chinese consider Demons to be unlucky.
 The club responded by giving itself an exorcism.
 To appease China, it dropped the Demon from its name to become Melbourne FC.
 While there was obviously some kind of strategy involved in the Chinese angle, Chinese tend to live in China and for all their population, getting to games at the MCG on the weekend was always going to be a struggle.
 Consequently, the strategy did very little to address the club's problems with empty stadiums.

-Melbourne struggles because it has very little image.
-It has no geographic association, no character and no soul.
+Melbourne struggles because it has very little image, it has no geographic association, no character and no soul.
 Out of all clubs, the Demons have the lowest number of supporters and even rugby league games in Sydney draw higher crowds.
-While many fans may indeed have 4wds and go to the snow, he best analogy for the club is billionaire turned bum asking for hand outs on the street.
+While many fans may indeed have 4wds and go to the snow, he best analogy for the club itself is billionaire-turned-bum asking for hand outs on the street.

 Roy Morgan research